bitcointranscripts/bitcointranscripts/bitcoin-explained/rsk-federated-sidechains-and-powpeg.md

 Okay, now that's the guy the government goes after.
 So there is the Gadget Gacha.
 There could be a backdoor in it.
-There was the, I think, the Crypso company in Switzerland that was backdoored by the NSA and they were happily eavesdropping on their own allies.
+There was the, I think, the Crypto company in Switzerland that was backdoored by the NSA and they were happily eavesdropping on their own allies.
 Right.
 For a very, very long time because there were just a couple of engineers that they were corrupt enough or patriotic enough, I don't know, depends on your perspective, to cooperate with that.
 So there's that risk.